Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 - Post-Weaning Depression is directly linked to the process of stopping breastfeeding.
 Because weaning can happen anytime from a few months to a few years after birth, this form of depression can emerge much later than the typical postpartum period.

-It is possible for the two conditions to overlap, or for post-weaning hormonal shifts to exacerbate an existing case of PPD.
+It is possible for the two conditions to overlap, for post-weaning hormonal shifts to worsen an existing case of PPD.

-While hormones are a major driver, the emotional challenges of weaning are also psychological.
-Many mothers grapple with a complex mix of feelings, including :
+While hormones are a major driver, the emotional challenges of weaning are also emotional.
+Many mothers grapple with a complex mix of feelings, including:

 - Grief and a Sense of Loss: Weaning marks the end of a unique and intimate phase of your relationship with your child.
 It is normal to grieve the loss of this special bond.